Mackeson became the first brewery to introduce milk stout.

 Mackeson & Co was incorporated with a share capital of £120,000 in 1900.

-Henry and George Lawrie Mackeson sold their shareholdings to H & G Simonds, a large brewery based in Reading, in 1920.
+Henry and George Lawrie Mackeson sold their shareholdings to H & G Simonds, a large brewery based in Reading, for £285,000 in 1920.
 The two brothers took the opportunity to enter into retirement.

-Mackeson was a well-established brand throughout Kent and the brewery employed 120 people by 1929.
+Mackeson became a well-established brand throughout Kent.
+The brewery employed 120 people by 1929.

 Mackeson is acquired by Whitbread

-Whitbread, a large London brewer, acquired Mackeson & Co in 1929.
-Simonds sold up as the offer price was simply too good to refuse.
+Whitbread, a large London brewer, acquired Mackeson & Co for a generous price in 1929.

-The name was changed to “Mackeson Stout” from around 1942 onwards.
+The name of the product was changed to “Mackeson Stout” from around 1942 onwards.
+The Ministry of Food had placed pressure on Whitbread to removed milk from the name as it was erroneous.

 Whitbread bottled beers were available in over half the licensed houses in Britain by 1955.
-Demand was such that Whitbread had to subcontract around a fifth of its bottling to other companies.
+Demand was such that Whitbread had to subcontract around 20 percent of its bottling to other companies.

-Mackeson held a 25 percent share of the stout market in Britain by 1963.
-Whitbread briefly experimented with a draught version of Mackeson.
+Mackeson Stout held around a quarter of the stout market in Britain by 1963.
+Whitbread trialled a draught version of the beer at this time.

 A reciprocal agreement was signed with Bass in 1965, who agreed to stock Mackeson Stout across its estate of 4,100 public houses in exchange for Whitbread selling Bass beers throughout their estate.

-Mackeson had an ABV of over four percent in 1968, and sold for a premium price.
+Mackeson Stout had an ABV of over four percent in 1968, and sold for a premium price.

-The Hythe brewery was closed in 1968 and Whitbread relocated production to the Exchange Brewery in Sheffield.
+The Hythe brewery was closed in 1968.
+Mackeson Stout production was relocated to Whitbread’s Exchange Brewery in Sheffield.

-Mackeson had been introduced in cans by 1971.
+Mackeson Stout had been introduced in cans by 1971.

-Mackeson was brewed under licence in Jamaica and Trinidad from 1973.
-It began to be brewed in Singapore from 1978 and Nigeria from 1979.
+Sales were developed overseas.
+Mackeson Stout was sold in South Africa between 1967 and 1972.
+The beer was brewed under licence in Jamaica and Trinidad from 1973.
+It was produced in Singapore from 1978 and in Nigeria from 1979.

 The Exchange Brewery was closed in 1993, and Whitbread relocated production to their Castle Eden, Co Durham and Samlesbury, Lancashire plants.